9 Ways to Multistream Your Gameplay Today

 From within XSplit Broadcaster, you add each platform where you want to stream.
 Then, you go live with each one individually.

-And if the platform you want isn’t listed, XSplit Broadcaster supports RTMP.
+If the platform you want isn’t listed, XSplit Broadcaster supports RTMP.
 This means you can add your own as often as you’d like.

 5. Castr

 If you’re looking for an affordable solution for multistream, Castr is probably among the better choices.
-Its prices are much lower than many on this list and you’re still capable of streaming to more than 30 social platforms.
+Its prices are much lower than many on this list, and you’re still capable of streaming to more than 30 social platforms.

 Like Streamlabs above, Castr lets you toggle streaming sites on the fly with a simple switch.